What is idiopathic pulmonary fibrosis?

 How is idiopathic pulmonary fibrosis diagnosed?

-First, your doctor will conduct a thorough medical history to rule out other lung-related illnesses or other medical causes.
-Next, he or she will conduct a physical examination.
-The physical exam is not specific enough to make the diagnosis of IPF, but it can aid in the diagnosis by identifying some telltale signs.
-The doctor will use a stethoscope to listen to your chest to determine if your lungs are producing any abnormal sounds when you breathe.
-He or she may then order one or more of the diagnostic tests or procedures shown in the chart.
+To diagnose IPF, the doctor will take a thorough medical history to rule out other lung-related illnesses or medical causes, and then perform a physical examination.
+The physical exam is not specific enough to make the diagnosis of IPF, but it can identify some telltale signs.
+The doctor will also listen to the patient’s chest to determine if the lungs are producing any abnormal sounds when the patient breathes.
+The doctor may then order one or more of the diagnostic tests or procedures shown in the chart.
+To make a diagnosis of IPF requires a CT scan of the chest, and sometimes a lung biopsy.

-Because lung tissue scarring results in an inability of the lungs to deliver needed oxygen to the body, strain is put on the right side of the heart.
-This may lead to high blood pressure in the lungs, a condition known as pulmonary hypertension.
-IPF is also associated with these potentially life-threatening conditions:
+When lung tissue becomes scarred, it is less able to deliver needed oxygen to the body.
+This puts a strain on the right side of the heart, which may lead to high blood pressure in the lungs, a condition known as pulmonary hypertension.

 |Diagnostic tests for idiopathic pulmonary fibrosis|